fatih/vim-go/README.md

 	:Lint

-Open relevant Godoc under your cursor
+Open relevant Godoc under your cursor or give package name

 	:Godoc
+	:Godoc <identifier>

 Fmt your file

 	:Fmt

-Go to a declaration under your cursor
+Go to a declaration under your cursor or give an identifier

-	gd
+	:Godef
+	:Godef <identifier>

 Build your package